Variables and Types

 Type Conversions

-Type conversions, also know as casts, are used when it is necessary to change a variable’s type from one to another.
+Type conversions, also known as casts, are used when it is necessary to change a variable’s type from one to another.
 Python assigns types to variables by inference; that is, it determines from context what the type should be.
 If the programmer needs it to be something different, an explicit cast can be used.

 n=int(f)